Coldmooon/Variants-ResNet-Prototxt-Caffe/README.md

 # ResNet-Prototxt-for-Caffe

-This script is used to create ResNet (Deep residual networks https://arxiv.org/abs/1512.03385) and Pre-Resnet ("Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027).) prototxt on cifar10 (60000 32x32 colour images in 10 classes, with 6000 images per class https://www.cs.toronto.edu/~kriz/cifar.html) for Caffe.
-Following the original paper, the parameter N needs to be given. for ResNet, N = :
+This script is used to create ResNet (Deep residual networks https://arxiv.org/abs/1512.03385) and Pre-Resnet ("Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027).) prototxt on cifar10/100 (60000 32x32 colour images in 10/100 classes, https://www.cs.toronto.edu/~kriz/cifar.html) for Caffe.
+Following the original paper, the parameter N needs to be given.

+for ResNet, N = :

 - 3  for 20-layer network
 - 5  for 32-layer network
 - 7  for 44-layer network
 - 9  for 56-layer network
 - 18 for 110-layer network

-and for Pre-ResNet, N = :
+, and for Pre-ResNet, N = :

 - 18  for 164-layer  network
 - 111 for 1001-layer network